hellmake/CAST-Imaging-Workshop/content/_index.md

 ## Workshop Objectives

-In this workshop, you will learn how to use CAST Imaging to navigate the technical architecture of custom applications, helping you to determine how to integrate AWS cloud services in a rapid and safe way.
+In this workshop, you will learn how to use CAST Imaging to navigate the technical architecture of custom applications, helping you to determine how to integrate AWS services in a rapid and safe way.

 ## Workshop Agenda